baudneo/hass_virtual_mrt/README.md

 ## 📝 Note
 There is already a custom integration named ['Thermal Comfort' ](https://github.com/dolezsa/thermal_comfort) that uses air temp and relative humidity to expose some perception sensors alongside dew point, frost point and heat index/humidex.
-This integration is different in that it focuses on **Mean Radiant Temperature (MRT)** and **Operative Temperature ($T_{op}$)**, which are more advanced concepts from building science that better represent how humans perceive temperature in a space based on the surrounding surfaces and air movement.
+This integration is different in that it exposes **Mean Radiant Temperature (MRT)** and **Operative Temperature ($T_{op}$)**, which are more advanced concepts from building science that better represent how humans perceive temperature in a space based on the surrounding surfaces and air movement.
+We also expose psychometric sensors when an optional relative humidity sensor is configured.

 ---